ellakoa/postcard-poem/content/posts/watching-the-show.md

 ---
 title: Watching the Show
 description: "Kingsdown beach, one of my favourite places, especially during low spring tides.
-The bay comes to life with visitors during this time, engaging in all sorts of activities and as the tide returns, one by one they disappear.
+It use to be that I would wander about the bay and not see anyone elseThe bay comes to life with visitors during this time, engaging in all sorts of activities and as the tide returns, one by one they disappear. "
-  "
 collection: Kent Views
 aspect: landscape
 image: /img/kingsdown-cliffs-9874-t.jpg